DanielLMcGuire/YT-Compression/README.md

 2. **Build the project:**

    Use the provided `Makefile` to compile the code.
-You can build for Windows or Linux: (On Windows, only the exe will build.
-On linux it may build both the Windows and Linux version.)

    ```bash
    make windows